NoroffFEU/development-platforms/svelte-case-study.md

 ## Summary

 Svelte is a open source compiler and component framework that has revolutionised loading times for the end user by fully embracing Server Side Rendering with SvelteKit, it's currently best for smaller and simpler projects and it's easy to learn and get into.
-It beats the most popular frameworks in loadtime thanks to it's compiling before sending approach (SSR)
+It has really grown in the few years since it's launch and so has the continued interest in learning and wanting to use it based on the developer feedback

 ### Credits